TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 5.2.3. maintains engines in a state of readiness to respond to emergency situations and to avoid delays in vacating the berth;

-5.2.5. complies with all applicable laws and legal requirements relating to them, the Cargo, the Containers, their activities and the use of the Container Terminal.
+5.2.5. complies with all applicable laws and legal requirements relating to them, the Cargo, the Containers, their activities and the use of the Terminal; and

 5.4.
-The User will be solely responsible for complying with all formalities, procedures and regulations prescribed by the relevant customs authority and any governmental authority or other agency having legal jurisdiction over the relevant matter and which arises in connection with the Cargo, Containers and/or the Container Ship and for obtaining all necessary licenses, and authorizations required for the transportation, exportation or importation of the Cargo.
+The User will be solely responsible for complying with all formalities, procedures and regulations prescribed by the relevant customs authority and any governmental authority or other agency having legal jurisdiction over the relevant matter and which arises in connection with the Cargo, Containers and/or the Vessel and for obtaining all necessary licenses, and authorisations required for the transportation, exportation or importation of the Cargo.
+The Terminal Operator shall not be liable whatsoever in this regard.
+The User shall be solely responsible for taking actions to carry out the corresponding proceedings and obtaining the licenses and permits required by law.
+By virtue of the foregoing, the User agrees to hold the Terminal Operator harmless from any claims, fines, penalties, charges, payoffs or otherwise resulting from any breach to this provision.

 5.5.
 The User shall:

-5.5.1. take out and maintain adequate hull and machinery and protection and indemnity (P&I) Insurance in respect of its Container Ship/s, the latter from a Club being a member of the International Group of P& I Clubs, together with insurances adequate to cover its liabilities under this Standard Conditions.
+5.5.1. take out and maintain adequate hull and machinery and protection and indemnity (P&I) Insurance in respect of its Vessel/s, the latter from a Club being a member of the International Group of P& I Clubs, together with insurances adequate to cover its liabilities under this Standard Conditions.

 5.5.2.
 If so requested, provide the Terminal Operator with a copy of the certificate of insurance confirming that these insurance requirements have been complied with.
 Such request or absence of such a request shall in no way be construed as waiving the User's obligations to obtain insurance required by law or under this Standard Conditions.